Aetiology

 Indications for surgery

-- X-ray evidence of degenerative change
+- x-ray and MRI evidence of degenerative change at ACJ

 - tenderness at ACJ